jaypaulb/Canvus-Go-API/tasks.md

 > **Note:**
 > All core SDK features, abstractions, and utilities are now implemented and tested.
 The next major focus is implementing the above CLI commands.
 As of 2024-06-16, only the CLI scaffold and a stub for the cleanup command exist; all other CLI commands are pending implementation.
+> The `cleanup_test_users.go` script has been implemented to list and delete users whose emails start with "testuser".

 ### SDK Abstractions (Current Focus)
 - [x] Implement import/export abstractions in SDK (export.go, import.go) (Completed 2024-06-16: Supports all widget types and assets)